algesten/str0m/ice/README.md

 With BUNDLE, WebRTC multiplexes all RTP/RTCP traffic over a single UDP socket between two peers, there is no need to make the Ice Agent have multiple data streams per peer.
-Furthermore and full ice agent is supposed to have different sessions for each peer (reusing the agent for multiple connections), but sharing the ice agent is not a complication worth the trouble right now.
+Furthermore any full ice agent is supposed to have different sessions for each peer (reusing the agent for multiple connections), but sharing the ice agent is not a complication worth the trouble right now.
 Because we do rtcp-mux-only, we also only have one "component" (RTP) in our data stream.